1962 East Pakistan Education movement

-The 1962 East Pakistan (now Bangladesh) education movement was a movement by students against the education policy recommended by the Sharif Commission, official name Commission on National Education, to President of Pakistan, Ayub Khan.
+The 1962 East Pakistan (now Bangladesh) education movement was a movement by students against the education policy recommended by the Sharif Commission, official name Commission on National Education, to the president of Pakistan, Ayub Khan.
 The policy would have made English and Urdu mandatory subjects.
-It would have privatized education and revoke the right to free primary education as unrealistically "utopian".
+It would have privatized education and revoked the right to free primary education as unrealistically "utopian".

-The movement started on 17 September which is commemorated as education day in Bangladesh.
+The movement started on 17 September, which is commemorated as education day in Bangladesh.

 Background

 Sharif Commission

-President of Pakistan Ayub Khan declared to form a commission to establish an education policy on 30 December 1958 and it was formed on 5 January 1959.
-The Chairman of this commission was the secretary of the education department of West Pakistan named S. M. Sharif who was also a teacher of Ayub Khan at the Aligarh Muslim University.
-Total number of member of that commission was eleven with only four member from East Pakistan.
-This commission was called the Commission on National Education and popularly known as "Sharif Commission".
+President of Pakistan Ayub Khan declared the formation of a commission to establish an education policy on 30 December 1958, and it was formed on 5 January 1959.
+The chairman of this commission was the secretary of the education department of West Pakistan named S. M. Sharif, who was also a teacher of Ayub Khan at the Aligarh Muslim University.
+The total number of members of that commission was eleven, with only four members from East Pakistan.
+This commission was called the Commission on National Education and popularly known as the "Sharif Commission".

 Recommendations of the report

-On 26 August 1959, the commission submitted their report which was published as a book on 1962.
+On 26 August 1959, the commission submitted their report, which was published as a book in 1962.